-In this competitive market, you get plenty of options to select.
+In this competitive market, you have plenty of options to choose from.
 However, making the right choice is not always that easy.
-Not to mention, you need to go through tons of products that match your requirements.
+Not to mention, you need to go through a number of products that match your requirements.

-In this Clarke 130en MIG welder review, we will be covering all the details about it in a single place.
-And thus, judging by that, you can figure out whether it deserves your consideration or not.
-So, without wasting time, let us start our review.
+In this Clarke 130EN MIG Welder review, we will be covering all its details.
+You can figure out whether it deserves your consideration or not.
+(Want to know about vulcan vs titanium?
+Read this article).

 Why should you choose this product?

 We know that there are several good quality welders in the market.
 So, why should we pick this Clarke 130EN over those?
 Well, go through these Clarke 130EN MIG welder specs and see for yourself.

 1. Thermal protection

 Whenever the temperature goes over the limit, this protective feature automatically enables and rescues your welder.
 Also, the welder is fan-cooled.